 Pickled carrots, pickled red onions, pickled jalapeños… and even pickled radishes!

-When I got back home, I immediately tried to utilize my trusty Refrigerator Dill Pickles recipe to create one for pickled radishes.
+When I got back home, I immediately tried to utilize my trusty Refrigerator Dill Pickles recipe to recreate the radishes.
+This recipe has my go-to brine — perfect for all your pickling needs.

 And y’all, it was fantastic.